Maxim-Mazurok/google-api-typings-generator/gapi.client.bigquery/readme.md

 await gapi.client.bigquery.jobs.cancel({ jobId: "jobId", projectId: "projectId",  });

 /*
-Requests that a job is deleted.
-This call will return when the job is deleted.
-This method is available in limited preview.
+Requests the deletion of the metadata of a job.
+This call returns when the job's metadata is deleted.
 */
 await gapi.client.bigquery.jobs.delete({ jobId: "jobId", projectId: "projectId",  });